 The Texas Hill Country is one of the most biologically diverse regions in the country.
 Earthjustice and our partners’ efforts to protect a cheeky bird aim to maintain that biodiversity.

-This swathe of central Texas stretches roughly from the bat refuges of Austin to the north, the historic Alamo of San Antonio to the south, and the Rio Grande border with Mexico to the west.
+This swathe of central Texas stretches roughly from the bat refuges of Austin to the east, the historic Alamo of San Antonio to the south, and the Rio Grande border with Mexico to the west.

 It’s the golden-cheeked warbler’s protections under the Endangered Species Act that in many ways serve as a last line of defense for species across the Hill Country.
 Named for the striking yellow markings on its head, the warbler is the only bird to breed exclusively in the state of Texas.
 Its habitat overlaps with that of numerous other sensitive and imperiled species in the region.
 Like many biodiverse ecoregions across the U.S., the warbler’s central Texas habitat is under threat from sprawling development and climate change.